albertlauncher/plugins/python/README.md

 `id`|The identifier string of the item.
 It is used for ranking algorithms and should not be empty.
 `icon`|The path of the icon displayed in the item.
 `text`|The primary text of the item.
+`actions`|The actions of the item.
+See [action classes](#action-classes).
 `subtext`|The secondary text of the item.
 This text should have informative character.
 `completion`|The completion string of the item.
 This string will be used to replace the input line when the user hits the Tab key on an item.
-Note that the semantics may vary depending in the context.
-Often evaluate semantics are more appropriate.
+Note that the semantics may vary depending on the context.
 `urgency`|The urgency of the item.
 Note that the Urgency enum is defined in the ItemBase class.
 See the Urgency enum.
 `addAction(Action)`|Add an action to the item.